 TaxJar and Amazon reports to the rescue!

 If you have a TaxJar account, look no further than your TaxJar dashboard.
 TaxJar will show you a brown “Amazon” badge next to the states where we see your products shipping from.
 Don’t have an account?
-Try a 30-day free trial and we’ll show you from which states your amazon products shipped over the past 60 days during your trial period.
-And we’ll show you more data when you become a TaxJar subscriber.
+Check out how TaxJar can help you.

 But if you want extremely granular data, including the date you first had nexus in a state, then turn to your reports in your Amazon account.